pyflosic/pyflosic/README.md

 #### Contents

-- INSTALL.md: Installation guide in Markdown (md) language.
-For older installations see INSTALL_OLD
+- *INSTALL.md*: Installation guide in Markdown (md) language.
+For older installations see INSTALL_OLD.
 - AUTHORS.md: The authors of PyFLOSIC along with contact information.
 - VERSION.md: The version of PyFLOSIC you have acquired.
 - doc/: It is strongly recommended to read this before using PyFLOSIC.